vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

      ![](../images/../images/export_dashboard_1.png)

      ![](../images/export_dashboard_2.png)

+    ???+ note

-     > Note: Selecting multiple dashboards will combine them into a single dashboard.json file (see step 3).
+        Selecting multiple dashboards will combine them into a single dashboard.json file (see step 3).
 All the following steps are identical in this case, but exporting each dashboard individually is recommended as it makes managing the content easier within the Management Pack project.

      ![](../images/export_dashboard_3.png)